MARA’s assessment process is based on the Outcomes Framework for Dance Movement Therapy (Dunphy et al, 2020) developed for dance movement therapists.

-The Framework was originally devised for DMT programs for clients with disability in community and educational settings, informed by an earlier assessment schema created by Dunphy and Scott (2003).
+The Outcomes Framework was originally devised for DMT programs for clients with disability in community and educational settings, informed by an earlier assessment schema created by Dunphy and Scott (2003).
 It was intended to assist therapists with planning and goal setting, support evidence-based understanding of client progress and assist with reporting to other professionals, funders and program managers.

 The Outcomes Framework is underpinned by a holistic approach to well-being, with Therapeutic Domains comprising physical, cultural, cognitive, emotional and social and integrative categories.
 These Domains derive from Hanna’s (2008) universal descriptors of learning that occurs through dance.
 They also correspond with aspects of wellbeing considered holistically, where wellbeing is taken to mean a state of equilibrium, where individuals have a unique set of “psychological, social and physical resources . . .to meet a particular psychological, social and/or physical challenge” (Dodge, Daly, Huyton & Sanders, 2012, p.
 230).
 These domains also align closely with outcomes of dance movement therapy identified in definitions provided by professional associations such as DTAA, EADMT and the ADTA.

 These domains are broken down further into sub-domains and objectives that assess key non-verbal and verbal representations of participant behaviour relevant to each domain.
 A scale – 1 (Not at all) to 10 (Maximum conceivable) evidence of progress- is provided for each objective.